Which academic phrases belong in an essay body?

 This is the third of four chapters About Body Paragraphs.
 To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide language models for the key elements of an academic body paragraph

 – Discuss the academic language which should be used and the unacademic language which should be avoided

 – Provide examples of cohesive devices, hedging language and reporting verbs to guide the reader

-In this third lesson on writing effective body paragraphs, we focus next on the type of language that students should aim to include if they wish to improve their grades.
+In this third chapter on writing effective body paragraphs, we focus next on the type of language that students should aim to include if they wish to improve their grades.
 While inclusion of such language is not essential, doing so will help to clarify the academic tone of your writing and will better guide the reader through your key arguments and the sections of your essay.